-Brooklyn Nets center LaMarcus Aldridge announces retirement, citing health scare
+Brooklyn Nets center LaMarcus Aldridge announces retirement, citing irregular heartbeat

 “Though I’m better now, what I felt with my heart that night was still one of the scariest things I’ve experienced.
 With that being said, I’ve made the difficult decision to retire from the NBA.
 For 15 years, I’ve put basketball first, and now, it is time to put my health and family first.”

-Aldridge, 35, retires as one of only 25 players in NBA history with more than 19,000 career points and over 8,000 career rebounds.
-Aldridge ranked third among active players in field goals made (8,059) when he played his final game on April 10.
-A seven-time all-star, he was fifth in rebounds (8,478), sixth in points (19,951), and eighth in blocks (1,140) according to Basketball Reference.
+Shy and quiet off the court, Aldridge, 35, established himself as a Hall of Fame candidate with his signature midrange jump shot, well-honed post moves and versatile defense.
+The five-time all-NBA selection and seven-time all-star retires as one of only 25 players in NBA history with more than 19,000 career points and over 8,000 career rebounds.
+When he played his final game Saturday, Aldridge ranked third among active players in field goals made (8,059), fifth in rebounds (8,478), sixth in points (19,951), and eighth in blocks (1,140), according to Basketball Reference.

-A former standout at the University of Texas, Aldridge was selected by the Chicago Bulls with the second overall pick in the first round of the 2006 NBA draft.
-His rights were traded to the Portland Trailblazers shortly after and he was named to the NBA’s All-Rookie first team the following year.
+A former standout at the University of Texas, Aldridge was selected by the Chicago Bulls with the second overall pick in the 2006 NBA draft.
+His rights were traded to the Portland Trail Blazers shortly after and he was named to the NBA’s All-Rookie first team the following year.

 He played 63 games during his rookie campaign, but he was ruled out for the remainder of the season just before April, when he was diagnosed with Wolff-Parkinson-White Syndrome, a condition that causes periods of rapid heart rate.